hansojuhan/facegoop/README.md

 ### 3. Get started with testing with RSpec

 At this point I'm adding RSpec in order to get started with tests already in the beginning.
-This way, each new feature can simply be implemented with tests, ensuring nothing else is breaking.
+This way, each new feature can simply be implemented with tests, ensuring nothing else is breaking:

+1. Add gem to dev/test environments in Gemfile and `bundle install`

+2. Run `rails generate rspec:install`

+Done.
+By running `rspec`, tests are now executed.
+Only that no tests exists.

+Let's add some tests for the Post and user models under `spec/models/` by running:

+> bin/rails generate rspec:model Customer
+> bin/rails generate rspec:model Post